telerik/justmock-docs/getting-started/quick-start.md

 ---
-title: Step 4 - Testing Your Application with JustMock
+title: Test Your Application with JustMock
-page_title: Testing Your Application with JustMock | JustMock Documentation
+page_title: Test Your Application with JustMock | JustMock Documentation
 description: Quick Start
 previous_url: /getting-started-quick-start.html
 slug: justmock/getting-started/quick-start
 tags: quick,start
 published: True
-position: 3
+position: 4
 ---

-# Testing Your Application with JustMock
+# Test Your Application with JustMock

 This topic will guide you through several simple steps to enable easier testing of your applications by using __Telerik® JustMock__.
 You will understand a simple principle called Arrange/Act/Assert and get familiar with core methods and properties from the framework, which are used in the most common testing scenarios.

->Make sure to go through [Step 1 - Installation and Setup]({%slug justmock/getting-started/installation-instructions%}) and [Step 2 - Using JustMock in Your Test Project]({%slug justmock/getting-started/using-telerik-justmock-in-your-test-project%}) to setup your environment and project before proceeding further.
-[Step 3 - JustMock API Basics]({%slug justmock/basic-usage/mock%}) contains basic examples that this article extends.
+>Make sure to go through [Installation and Setup]({%slug justmock/getting-started/installation-instructions%}) and [Add JustMock in Your Test Project]({%slug justmock/getting-started/using-telerik-justmock-in-your-test-project%}) to setup your environment and project before proceeding further.
+[JustMock API Basics]({%slug justmock/basic-usage/mock%}) contains basic examples that this article extends.

 To illustrate the use of JustMock in the next examples, we will use a sample warehouse and a dependent order object.
 The warehouse holds inventories of different products.
 An order contains a product and a quantity.